 How will debt impact your mortgage application?

-One of the most important aspects of your finance’s lenders will review is your debt-to-income ratio.
-A debt-to-income ratio (or DTI) is the difference between how much you owe in debt compared to how much of an income you make.
+One of the most important aspects of your finance lenders will review is your debt-to-income ratio.
+A debt-to-income ratio (or DTI) is the difference between how much you owe in debt and how much income you make.
 This will be a big deciding factor for a lender when it comes to approving you for a mortgage or not.
 For most lenders, if your DTI is over 43%, you will likely not get approved for a mortgage.

 The solution for this is to either find a way to make more of an income or to consolidate your debt to bring that DTI percentage down below 43%.

 What about the repercussions of consolidating my debt?